TheAlternativeZurich/HackingSessionSheet/solutions/010-basics.md

 ### Exercise 3: cd
 `cd` stands for "change directory".

-a) Change into the `/usr/bin` directory, then list all files in there.
+a) From your home directory, change to `./Documents`.
+Then change back to the `home` directory.
 ```
-    cd /usr/bin/
+    cd Documents
-    ls
+    cd ..
 ```

 b) Change into the `/root` directory.